thothix/guayadeque/README.md

 - MPRIS D-Bus interface support so it can be easily controlled from music applets for example.
 - Allow to resume play status and position when closed and reopened.
 - Allow to subscribe to podcasts and download all new episodes automatically or manually.
-- Play and Record shoutcast radios.
+- Play and record shoutcast radios.
 - Allow searching for an artist or a track in shoutcast radios.
 - Suggest music using last.fm service.
 - Last.fm audioscrobbling support.